-In the perspective of the environmental assessment study of above roads under Package-3, it is important to define the area for environmental impacts are being considered.
-The project will support infrastructure and the proposed improvement and up-gradation of roads under Package-3 which are confined within the existing roads of the area.
-The roads are free from any land acquisitions as no widening is involved.
+In the perspective of the environmental assessment study of the above roads under Package-1 (Jammu District), it is important to define the area for environmental impacts are being considered.
+The project will support infrastructure and the proposed improvement and up-gradation of roads under Package-1 which are confined within the existing roads of the area.
+These roads are free from any land acquisitions as no widening is involved.

-The project impact area has been considered Right of Way (RoW) of the project corridor and project influence area has been considered as 500 meter which is the hilly road from the centre line of the road surface on both sides (LHS/RHS).
+The project impact area has been considered Right of Way (RoW) of the project corridor and the project influence area has been considered as 500 meters which is the hilly road from the centerline of the road surface on both sides (LHS/RHS).